bompo/bompo.github.io/_posts/2017-06-01-goldfever.md

 {% include video.html video-file-name="goldfever.mp4" video-style="portrait" %}

 In Gold Fever you have to complete various offers to collect coins.
-This coins can than be used to mine gold.
-Which than can be exchanged to real money.
+Those coins can then be used to mine gold.
+Which then can be exchanged to real money.

 The game is developed in Unity.
 We used a custom Heroku Backend for the user and game logic.